jwills/de4ml/join-service/README.md

 should still output the original decision, but set the reward to 0 for that record.

-The join service is especially interesting for streaming data processing engines because it's a use case in which time (specifically the passage of time between when a decision arrives at the service and when it needs to be emitted) is integral to the correct function of the overall system; the delay exists to ensure that the *Learn* component of the contextual bandit system is not confused by decisions that appear to be good at first, but actually have a negative payoff (e.g., clickbait-y news stores from a recommendation service.)
+The join service is especially interesting for streaming data processing engines because it's a use case in which time (specifically, the passage of time between when a decision arrives at the service and when it needs to be emitted) is integral to the correct function of the system;
+the time delay exists to ensure that the *Learn* component of the contextual bandit system is not misled by decisions that appear to be good at first, but actually have a negative payoff (e.g., clickbait headlines for stories in a recommendation service, where a user is likely to click on the link but then quickly return to the original site.)

 ## Getting Up and Running